mongodb/docs/source/includes/list-tables/third-party-integration-settings-ui-cloud.rst

-          Default room and |api| token for alert notifications sent to a HipChat account. |mms| enters the values by default when you add a HipChat notification to an `alert configuration`_.
+          Default room and |api| token for alert notifications sent to a HipChat account. |mms| enters the values by default when you add a HipChat notification to an :ref:`alert configuration <configure-alerts>`.
           If you add HipChat notifications and the token used to send notifications becomes invalid, |mms| sends an email to the :authrole:`Project Owner` and eventually removes the token.